 Architecture and Agility Practices Enable Each Other

 For medium and large software development projects1), agility is enabled by architecture and vice versa (cp. ).
 The architectural practices benefit from the agile practices because shorter iterations enable the incremental design and implementation of the architecture and provide faster feedback loops.
 As the stakeholder’s demands evolve, functional and architectural requirements can be incrementally elicited.
 The dependencies between functional and architectural requirements can be proactively managed to ensure that all necessary architectural elements are available in upcoming iterations (see e.g. the zipper model) (see ).
-The architecture is developed over several iterations and continuously validated by the features and functions which in turn leverage the architecture.
-The agile practices, in turn, benefit from the architectural practices because the architecture enables for example an agile project to define an implementation structure that drives the organization into teams considering the need to minimize the coupling between teams.
+The architecture is developed over several iterations and continuously validated by the features and functions which leverage the architecture.
+The agile practices, in turn, benefit from the architectural practices because the architecture enables an agile project to define an implementation structure that structures the organization into teams considering the need to minimize the coupling between teams.
 The work assignment view is one fundamental architectural design perspective (see ).
 It captures the mapping between the implementation modules of a system and the people, teams and organizational units who are in charge for developing those modules.
-Therefore, the work assignment view supports the planning and managing of team resource allocations by assigning the responsibility for builds and explaining the structure of the project.
+Therefore, the work assignment view supports the planning and managing of team allocations by assigning the responsibility for builds and explaining the structure of the project.
 Dedicated tactics enable a simultaneous focus on the architecture and agile development team by aligning the feature-based development and system decomposition in order to minimize coupling between the teams (see ).
 Furthermore, the architectural practices bring along proven concepts, methods, architectural tactics and pattern which accelerate the overall development process and ensure technical quality.

 Closing the Knowledge Gap

 The need for agility in a lot of software development projects is uncontested.
 However, particularly medium to large agile projects fall short of their expectations.
-I assert that the poor performance of those projects is at least connected with the negligence of software architecture practices.
+I assert that the poor performance of those projects is connected with the negligence of software architecture practices.
 It doesn’t matter whether those architectural practices are underrepresented in agile methods or whether they are simple not known.
 There is a significant knowledge gap related to architectural concepts and methods, and how to integrate them with agile practices.
-Therefore, I kicked off a new project to tackle this knowledge gap.
+Therefore, I kicked off a new endeavor to tackle this knowledge gap.
 The objective is to dispel the idea that there is a tension between agile and architectural practices and make the existing architectural knowledge transparent and applicable.
-The project’s deliverables encompass a Slidedoc2) document, a set of frameworks and tools, and accompanying blog posts and talks.
+The endeavor’s deliverables encompass a Slidedoc2) document, a set of frameworks and tools, and accompanying blog posts and talks.
 All deliverables will be developed incrementally and are driven by the idea to inspire collaboration and knowledge sharing within the community of architects.

 Perspectives on Integrating Agile and Architectural Practices

 Agile and architectural practices are based on various concepts and methods.
 The concept and method perspective examines which and how those concepts and methods can be integrated.
 The organizational perspective considers how a program/project/team should organize in order to minimize the coupling between teams and thus accelerate the software delivery.
 Furthermore, this perspective deals with dedicated tactics that can be used to establish a simultaneous focus on the architecture and agile development teams by aligning the continuous delivery of capabilities/user stories/features with the incremental development of the software architecture.
 The architectural design perspective is concerned with the software architecture as a set of structures and how it can enable agility.
-This perspective covers the quality attributes, tactics and patterns that enhance the ability to respond to changes, increase of productivity, etc. The perspective on technical debt discusses how technical debt can be proactively managed.
+This perspective covers the quality attributes, tactics and patterns that enhance the ability to respond to changes, increase productivity, etc. The perspective on technical debt discusses how technical debt can be proactively managed.
 In the domain of developing software-intensive systems, the technical debt concept involves design or implementation constructs that are expedient in the short term but set up a technical context that can make future change more costly or impossible .
 The concept is likewise relevant in the context of agile, plan-driven or hybrid development methodologies.
 However, as agile methods aim at accelerating the delivery of software solutions, they exceedingly tend towards accumulating technical debt.
 I’m going to use those perspectives as a high-level structure for all deliverables, particularly the Slidedoc document.

 Summary and Conclusion

 The adoption level of agile practices is increasing but a considerable number of projects still fall short of their expectations.
 Especially the software architecture is a critical but often discarded critical success factor in agile projects.
-The state-of-the-art architectural practices are available and provide value for every project – independent of the chosen development methodology (agile, plan-driven or hybrid).
-Particularly, there is not tension between agile and architectural practices.
+State-of-the-art architectural practices are available and provide value for every project – independent of the chosen development methodology (agile, plan-driven or hybrid).
+Particularly, there is no tension between agile and architectural practices.
 In fact, both enable each other and there are significant benefits of having them integrated.
 However, there is a significant knowledge gap related to architectural concepts and methods, and how to integrate them with agile practices.
-The aforementioned project aims at closing this knowledge gap by making the existing architectural concepts and methods transparent and applicable, and providing further guidance on how to integrate agile and architectural practices.
+The aforementioned endeavor aims at closing this knowledge gap by making the existing architectural concepts and methods transparent and applicable, and providing further guidance on how to integrate agile and architectural practices.